lukrycyfa/product-survey-dapp/README.md

 - This project was developed on a windows WSL2 Ubuntu 20.04 instance and would also do well on a Ubuntu 20.04 and later O.S.

+- If you don't already have an account, Sign-up with Cohere [@here](https://cohere.com)
+    - On your dashboard's `API key` section create an new or copy out existing Trial key, you will be needing it to populate
+    - the `REACT_APP_COHERE_AI_API_KEY` variable in the `.env` file of the project you will be cloning later.

 - Follow the instruction on downloading and installing [DFX here](https://internetcomputer.org/docs/current/developer-docs/setup/install#installing-the-ic-sdk-1)

-- verify the DFX installation by issuing this command
+- verify DFX installation by issuing this command
 ```bash
 dfx --version
 ```